What is special about this course?

 External scholarships and financial support may be available.
 Contact the relevant university partner college for more information.

-On accreditation and successful completion of the masters you will be eligible to apply for Graduate Basis for Chartership (GB) with the British Psychological Society.
+On successful completion of the masters you will be eligible to apply for Graduate Basis for Chartership (GB) with the British Psychological Society.
 This allows you to go on to further masters level study in specialised areas of psychology.

 You can use the above QR code to connect directly to the course details.